-Everyone is currently talking about emigrating to Dubai.
-But why should you emigrate, what is the process like and what costs do I usually have to expect?
+The topic of „emigrating to Dubai“ is currently on everyone's lips.
+But why should you emigrate, what is the process like and what costs should I generally expect?

 Why emigrate to Dubai?

 The central question that many people ask themselves at the beginning is: Why do so many people emigrate to Dubai and does Dubai make sense for me?
 This question is crucial, which is why the most important advantages and disadvantages are compared here.
+Of course, these should always be weighed up individually.
+For some, certain aspects carry more weight than others.
+For example, someone emigrating with a family will have different requirements than someone emigrating alone at a young age.

 Advantages